Moosquibe/DiffusionLitrev/docs/index.markdown

 $$ x_{t-1} = \frac{1}{\sqrt{\alpha_t}}\left(x_t - \frac{1-\alpha_t}{\sqrt{1-\bar\alpha_t}}\varepsilon_{\theta}(x_t, t)\right) + \sigma_t z $$

 3. Output $\mu_{\theta}(x_1, 1)$.

+### Summary

+This was a lot, let us recap.
+Diffusion models are latent variable models, where the latent variable is given by the trajectory of a backwards Markov Chain $z = x_{T:1}$.
+Unlike VAE-s, only the distribution of $x_T$ is specified by hand to be an isotropic Gaussian, the rest of the distribution come from a learnable Markov process.
+To learn this chain by the negative log-likelihood, we do importance sampling with the proposal distribution given by a very simple and tracktable Markov chain starting from $x_0$ and use the ELBO inequality to obtain a tracktable optimization objective.
+This bound then decomposes into boundary terms $L_T$, $L_0$ and internal terms $L_1,\dots, L_{T-1}$.
+The internal terms are all KL-divergences between the posterior of the forward transition and the backward transition.
+If the learnable model has Gaussian transitions, then we can explicitly write this KL-divergence down in terms of the means and variances (after assuming a diagonal covariance structure).
+If the covariances are isotropic, this will imply an $L^2$ loss on the predicted mean, what's more, suprisingly, we can take this even further when the learning problem becomes learning the noise in the noisy image under $L^2$ loss.

 ## IV.
 Score based generative models